kev0960/ModooCode/md/inst/rdpmc.md

 |Processors Based on Intel NetBurst microarchitecture (No L3)|0FH_00H, 0FH_01H, 0FH_02H, 0FH_03H, 0FH_04H, 0FH_06H|>= 0 and <= 17|>= 0 and <= 17|
 |Pentium M processors|06H_09H, 06H_0DH|0, 1|0, 1|
 |Processors Based on Intel NetBurst microarchitecture (No L3)|0FH_03H, 0FH_04H) and (L3 is present)|>= 0 and <= 25|>= 0 and <= 17|
 ###           Table 4-16.
 Valid General and Special Purpose Performance Counter Index Range for RDPMC (Contd.)

 Processors based on Intel NetBurst microarchitecture support "fast" (32-bit) and "slow" (40-bit) reads on the first 18 performance counters.
 Selected this option using ECX[31].
-If bit31 is set, RDPMC reads only the low 32 bits of the selected performance counter.
-If bit31 is clear, all 40 bits are read.
+If bit 31 is set, RDPMC reads only the low 32 bits of the selected performance counter.
+If bit 31 is clear, all 40 bits are read.
 A 32-bit result is returned in EAX and EDX is set to 0.
 A 32-bit read executes faster on these processors than a full 40-bit read.

 On processors based on Intel NetBurst microarchitecture with L3, performance counters with indices 18-25 are 32-bit counters.
 EDX is cleared after executing RDPMC for these counters.